Suite 1900 • Milwaukee, Wisconsin 53202

 You may note that there isn’t a Family Law Online section this month.
 That is due to the fact that my associate, Kelley Shock, who did that part of FLU, has not only left my office, but left the practice of law (double sob!).

 So, I am looking for a new associate.
-If you know someone with 3 to 7 years of experience who may be interested, please have them contact me at (414) 272-5632 or via e-mail.
+If you know someone with 3 to 7 years of experience who may be interested, please have them contact me at (414) 272-5632 or by using this form.

 Thoughts on Family Law